jpgmv1998/reproducible_paper_template/README.md

 - `_template_README.md`, a template file for a replication README adapted from the [AEA Template](https://social-science-data-editors.github.io/template_README/).

-- `_example_README.md`, an example file for a replication README retrieved from the [AEA Deposit](https://www.openicpsr.org/openicpsr/search/aea/studies).

 - `brainstorming`, a folder to store research ideas, peer feedback, etc. Contains:
   * `_template_research_project.Rmd`, a template (in Rmarkdown format) to organize and structure the first ideas about the project (draft version).
 Produces `_template_research_project.pdf` as output.

 ## Folders structure

 This section explains how code and data are organized, the structure of folders, and suggestions of patterns for file names.
-In practice, the files inside the folders are examples and templates, thus they have the prefixes `_example_` or `_template_` in their names, and will be described in the [File templates and examples](#file-templates-and-examples) section.
+In practice, the files inside the folders are templates, thus they have the prefix `_template_` in their names, and are described in the [File templates](#file-templates) section.
 As noted before this template is very biased towards the author's preferences, needs, and limitations.
 For other references see the [Reproducibility section](https://github.com/jpgmv1998/reproducible_paper_template/blob/master/randomReferences.md#reproducibility) in `randomReferences.md`.

 ### `code`